aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 a look at some requests to a number of endpoints in the application, you would have a general idea what benign requests look like.

-Now you are presented with a following request:
+Now you are presented with the following request:

 ```http
 POST /vulnbank/online/api.php HTTP/1.1